-- Alter the order format for pmNGS to integrate the indication options in the APeX order with the Infectious Disease/Clinical Microbiology Consensus Molecular Testing Guidance (Appendix 1) such that clinicians must indicate the guideline-concordant reason they are ordering this test - Leverage the daily Micro Reports of pmNGS and survey clinicians about patient outcomes (antimicrobial changes, days of stay changes, and procedures avoided or pursued) by clinical syndrome. - Publish internal quarterly reports summarizing results by syndrome and ordering service, and disseminate to key stakeholders. - Promote effective test use by: - Iterating test order format in APeX to restrict to higher-yield clinical scenarios - Leverage existing meetings between Transplant ID, Solid Organ Transplant, Bone Marrow Transplant groups, and Pulmonology (highest-volume users) to provide realtime feedback and education.
+- Alter the order format for pmNGS to integrate the indication options in the APeX order with the Infectious Disease/Clinical Microbiology Consensus Molecular Testing Guidance (Appendix 1) such that clinicians must indicate the guideline-concordant reason they are ordering this test. - Leverage the daily Micro Reports of pmNGS and survey clinicians about patient outcomes (antimicrobial changes, days of stay changes, and procedures avoided or pursued) by clinical syndrome. - Publish internal quarterly reports summarizing results by syndrome and ordering service, and disseminate to key stakeholders. - Promote effective test use by: - o Iterating test order format in APeX to restrict to higher-yield clinical scenarios. - Establish and maintain a weekly clinical microbial sequencing board12 to review pmNGS cases in real time between microbiologists and clinicians, and promote effective use by regular discussions with high-use clinical services.

-PRACTICE SETTING AND TARGET POPULATION: This project will focus specifically on the inpatient use of pmNGS testing with a focus on the infectious diseases services that guide either the use or interpretation of the majority of pmNGS tests at this time.
+PRACTICE SETTING AND TARGET POPULATION: This project will focus specifically on the inpatient use of pmNGS testing with a focus on the infectious disease and immunocompromised transplant services that guide either the use or interpretation of the majority of pmNGS tests at this time.
 However, we anticipate that lessons learned will be applicable to all clinicians using pmNGS within UCSF, and will also directly impact practices of other peer institutions.